 And voila, you have a piñata!

 For the piñata stick, I covered a thin piece of pvc piping with crepe paper.
-It worked great!
+It worked great with this fun pinata!

-Needless to say, the piñata was a huge hit!
+Needless to say, the Halloween piñata was a huge hit!

 No pun intended 😉